ayatokura/ai-openscale/getting-started.md

 # Getting started tutorial (automated setup)
 {: #getting-started}

-{{site.data.keyword.aios_full}} tracks and measures outcomes from your AI models, and helps ensure they remain fair, explainable and compliant wherever your models were built or are running. {{site.data.keyword.aios_short}} also detects and helps correct the drift in accuracy when an AI model is in production
+{{site.data.keyword.aios_full}} tracks and measures outcomes from your AI models, and helps ensure they remain fair, explainable, and compliant wherever your models were built or are running. {{site.data.keyword.aios_short}} also detects and helps correct the drift in accuracy when an AI model is in production
 {: shortdesc}

-{{site.data.keyword.aios_full}} allows enterprises to automate and operationalize AI lifecycle in business applications, ensuring AI models are free from bias, can be easily explained and understood by business users, and are auditable in business transactions. {{site.data.keyword.aios_short}} supports AI models built and run in the tools and model serve frameworks of your choice.
+Enterprises use {{site.data.keyword.aios_full}} to automate and operationalize AI lifecycle in business applications.
+This approach ensures that AI models are free from bias, can be easily explained and understood by business users, and are auditable in business transactions. {{site.data.keyword.aios_short}} supports AI models built and run in the tools and model serve frameworks of your choice.

 ## Overview
 {: #gs-view-demo}